 The Hardscrabble series by SKRE was created not only to succeed in the wilderness but thrive in cold weather.
 The hardscrabble series is made up of 3 key pieces: The hardscrabble jacket, hardscrabble pant, and hardscrabble vest.
 The “key 3” as we call them, were designed to be utilized from early season to late season and is a great start to building an extreme layering system.
 Let’s examine the key 3 individually.

-The hardscrabble jacket was created as a light, breathable, and highly functional soft shell outer layer.
+The hardscrabble jacket was created as a light, breathable, and highly functional soft-shell outer layer.
 Did we also mention it’s pretty dang rugged too!
 Created using Mtn X2 face fabric, the hardscrabble jacket was designed to be quiet, light, and breathable.
 In addition, SKRE added an industry best Teflon Shield+ DWR to the X2 face fabric providing an excellent moisture barrier.
 This jacket has plenty of pockets in all the right places boasting dual YKK zippered chest and hand pockets.
-They bonded the X2 face fabric to a micro fleece liner which provides excellent insulation for cold weather hunting without a lot of added weight.
-This jacket has many features hunters have come to expect, with a storm hood and dual cord locks on both the hood and waist allow adjustment for a weather tight seal.
+They bonded the X2 face fabric to a microfleece liner which provides excellent insulation for cold weather hunting without a lot of added weight.
+This jacket has many features hunters have come to expect, with a storm hood and dual cord locks on both the hood and waist allow adjustment for a weather-tight seal.
 This jacket also features dual pit zips for exhausting heat quickly.
 We can’t think of any features SKRE forgot.
-This is a solid all season cold weather hunting jacket.
-The Hardscrabble Pant was designed to conquer unforgiving country and shine in the face of the elements.
+This is a solid all-season cold weather hunting jacket.
+The Hardscrabble Pant was designed to conquer the unforgiving country and shine in the face of the elements.
 Crafted using MTN-X2 multi-directional stretch technology, this piece was designed to excel at providing comfort and range of motion, while facilitating superior breathability and quietness.

-Call me bias, but I think the Hardscrabble pant is the best cold weather hunting pant especially when layered with the Kaibab merino bottom and Nebo rain pant for all weather protection.
+The Hardscrabble pant is a solid cold weather hunting pant, especially when layered with the Kaibab merino bottom and Nebo rain pants for all-weather protection.
 This pant was designed to carry you through all the seasons.
 The Hardscrabble Vest is a vital part of our Hardscrabble Layering Series.
 Each piece in the Hardscrabble Series is designed to keep you well insulated, and comfortable while providing a full range of motion.
 The Hardscrabble Vest is no exception.
 This vest is designed to be worn as part of a layering system, or independently to provide superior insulation to your core.
-Bonding MTN-X2 face fabric to micro-fleece provides excellent breathability, and acts as wind barrier.
-With durable YKK zippers, and an anatomical fit, the hardscrabble vest is sure to be one of your favorite insulation pieces.
+Bonding MTN-X2 face fabric to micro-fleece provides excellent breathability and acts as a wind barrier.
+With durable YKK zippers and an anatomical fit, the hardscrabble vest is sure to be one of your favorite insulation pieces.

 Maintaining Core Temperature

-As humans, we are warm blooded creatures, which means we must maintain homeostasis aka body temperature to stay alive.
-Almost all of a hunters gear from a tent to a sleeping bag, freeze dried food, stove, boots, and especially clothing, are all geared towards helping us maintain homoeostasis.
+As humans, we are warm-blooded creatures, which means we must maintain homeostasis aka body temperature to stay alive.
+Almost all of a hunter’s gear from a tent to a sleeping bag, freeze dried food, stove, boots, and especially clothing, are all geared towards helping us maintain homoeostasis.
 A downward spike in homeostasis can not only end a hunt early but can be life threatening.
 Thousands of hunters hit the hills each year in pursuit of a trophy of a lifetime, and unfortunately a few don’t ever make it out alive.
-They were ill prepared or did not have the best cold weather hunting gear.
-Quality gear can not only extend ones stay in the field, but it can save your life.
-Many of us who have hunted the high lonesome places, and lived on nothing more than the contents of a backpack, know that hunting is as mentally challenging as it is physical.
+They were ill prepared.
+They simply did not have the right gear.
+Ultimately, quality gear can not only extend ones to stay in the field, but it can save your life.
+Many of us who have hunted the high lonesome places and lived on nothing more than the contents of a backpack, know that hunting is as mentally challenging as it is physical.
 Confidence in our cold weather hunting gear lends to mental toughness, which often equates to success.
 While the key 3 pieces in the hardscrabble series provide an excellent foundation for a cold weather layering system, it is essential to add core insulation layers to your system.
 A hunter can get away with having cold arms or legs but if your core gets cold it does not bode well for staying in the field.
-Our go to insulation layers from SKRE are the Ptarmigan 850 Fill Hooded Down Jacket, and the Kaniti 300 Merino Hoodie.
+Our go to insulation layers from SKRE is the Ptarmigan 850 Fill Hooded Down Jacket and the Kaibab 300 Merino Hoodie.
 These two layers can be used together for the ultimate in cold weather protection or independently as temps rise in the afternoon.
-Thankfully these two pieces are light weight, packable and are absolutely necessary for cold weather hunting.
+Thankfully these two pieces are light weight, packable and are necessary for cold weather hunting.

 Don’t End a Hunt Early